Kalanza/string-analyzer/README.md

 - `tests/` — simple HTTP examples

 Notes:
-- If you need deployment instructions (Heroku/Railway), re-add them separately — they were removed to keep the repo minimal.
+- If you need deployment instructions (Heroku/Railway), re-add them separately.
 - Keep `.env` out of source control; use `.env.example` as the template.

 License: MIT